overwolf/overwolf.github.io/docs/api/overwolf-api-overview.md

 Common use cases:

-* Launch another app
+* Launch another app.
-* Get the running state of an Overwolf app
+* Get the running state of an Overwolf app.
-* Get the manifest.json data of an app
+* Get the manifest.json data of an app.

 ## overwolf.games